 If you only do one or two things, and something changes or goes wrong…you’ll be a dead person!

-You can not only do one or two things!
-First of all, it’s never going to get you to the income heights you’re capable of.
+Firstly, you'll never achieve those income heights you’re capable of.
 Secondly, it makes poor planning to count on one or two things to consistently work.
 Life isn’t that smooth.
 I wish it were, but it ain’t!

 Dan Kennedy asks this question and makes this analogy, which is brilliant: